-If you haven’t sought a new employment opportunity for five, ten, 15, or even 20 years, you may be unsure of where to start when creating a resume for today’s marketplace.
-Has that much changed since you last applied for a new position in 1995 or even 2005?
+If you haven’t sought a new employment opportunity for five, 10, 15, or even 20 years, you may be unsure of where to start when creating a resume for today’s marketplace.
+Has that much changed since you last applied for a new position in 1995 — or even 2005?
 The answer is yes!
 Here are some key resume tips you’ll want to implement when updating your outdated resume to ensure your application sees the light of day.

-Tip #1 – Lose the objective.
+Resume Tip #1 – Lose the objective.

 Gone are the days of stating why you want to boost your skills, share your talents, and optimize your career path.
-The truth is—your objective is clear.
+The truth is, your objective is clear.
 If you are sending out your modern resume, your objective is to land an interview.
 An objective statement serves no purpose and should be eliminated from today’s resumes.
 Rather than wasting this prime real estate at the top of the resume, be sure to capitalize on it with other valuable information.

-Tip #2 – Use a professional summary.
+Resume Tip #2 – Use a professional summary.

-Tip #3 – Identify keywords and use them.
+Resume Tip #3 – Identify keywords and use them.

 Speaking of keywords, what are they?
 These are the words that are repeated in a job listing, specifying the technical knowledge, soft skills, and abilities required to be successful in the position.
 Many companies utilize an applicant tracking software (ATS) system to filter through incoming resumes.
 If you fail to incorporate these words into your document, your modern resume may be out of contention before an HR professional ever reads it.

-Tip #4 – Don’t date your education.
+Resume Tip #4 – Don’t date your education.

-One of the many modern resume tips is this: unless you graduated from college within the past year, there is no reason to include your graduation date on your resume.
+Unless you graduated from college within the past year, there is no reason to include your graduation date on your resume.
 A recent college graduate may choose to do so (and even place Education prior to Professional History) simply because he or she doesn’t have any relevant professional experience at this point.
 However, for the rest of us, dating your education can cause age discrimination.
 Why open yourself to that possibility?

-Tip #5 – There is no need to include all jobs.
+Resume Tip #5 – There is no need to include all jobs.

-Tip #6 – It’s okay to split your job experiences.
+Resume Tip #6 – It’s okay to split your job experiences.

-Tip #7 – Remove personal information.
+Resume Tip #7 – Remove personal information.

 Many years ago, resumes potentially contained personal information such as marital status, number of children, and hobbies.
 Today, that type of information could become HR’s worst nightmare.
 There is no place for personal information on today’s modern resumes.
 Keep it professional at all times.

-When it comes to updating your outdated resume, the bottom line is this: if you are ready to start your job search in the current marketplace, be sure that you are complying with all of the unwritten rules of modern resumes.
+When it comes to updating your outdated resume, the bottom line is this: If you are ready to start your job search in the current marketplace, be sure that you are complying with all of the unwritten rules of modern resumes.